Guderian2nd/TrueHistoryAI/AI Rules.md

 IF QuestReward is Gold/Labor/Happy/Tech AND [Resource] is [Resource]Low THEN AcceptQuest is High IF QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff AND [Resource] is [Resource]Low THEN AcceptQuest is High

-IF DeltaHappyGoal is DeltaHappyGoalHigh THEN SetEcoInvesttoDouble is
+IF DeltaHappyGoal is DeltaHappyGoalHigh THEN SetEconInvesttoFull is VeryHigh IF DeltaHappyGoal is DeltaHappyGoalHigh THEN SetEconInvesttoDouble is VeryLow IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoDouble is VeryHigh IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoFull is Very

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc0MTQyMDQ2NF19
+eyJoaXN0b3J5IjpbMTA3MzY3MjYwXX0=
 -->